molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ## 5. Best practices

-### 5.1.
-File sizes are extremely important on the archive.
+File sizes are extremely important for archive.
 Tape storage performance and management is better when the files are larger size.

-Reccomended sizes (for SURF) are in between 1 and 100 GB.
+Therefore
+- files should be in range 1 and 100GB (checksums are exception)
+- average file size should not be lower than a **1GB**
+- the archive filesystem was build around the idea of occasional (as in *once or twice a year at most*) accessing the data content

 The average size is monitored and the groups with average size lower than this will have **locked accounts**.

-- there should be no files smaller than <100M
-- files stored to archive should be in sizes between 1 and 100GB
-- note that checksum files are also small files which reduce the average file size
-- the archive filesystem was build around the idea of occasional (as in *once or twice a year at most*) accessing the data content

 ## 6. Performance